By-election: Origins

 The procedure for filling a vacant seat in the House of Commons of England was developed during the Reformation Parliament of the 16th century by Thomas Cromwell; previously a seat had remained empty upon the death of a member.
 Cromwell devised a new election that would be called by the king at a time of the king's choosing.
 This made it a simple matter to ensure the seat rewarded an ally of the crown.

 During the eighteen-year Cavalier Parliament of Charles II, which lasted from 1661 to 1679, by-elections were the primary means by which new members entered the House of Commons.

+In assemblies

 In single-member constituencies

 A 1768 political cartoon about a by-election during the Middlesex election affair.

 By-elections are held in most nations that elect their parliaments through single-member constituencies, whether with or without a runoff round.
 This includes most Commonwealth countries, such as the United Kingdom, Canada, Australia and New Zealand, as well as non-Commonwealth countries such as France and Italy (until 2006).
 However, in some cases, such as the French National Assembly, by-elections are only used to fill some vacancies, with the others being filled by the assumption of a seat by a running mate nominated by the vacator.
 If a vacancy arises shortly before a planned general election, there is usually no by-election and the seat remains vacant until the general election.